Lithuania

 The following people have the right to receive a pension from SoDra:

-- Those who have at least the minimum social insurance pension record of 15 years.
+• Those with at least the minimum social insurance pension record of 15 years.
 The number of years of contributions to draw the full pension has been gradually increasing since 2018 by 6 months every year until it will reach 35 years in 2027.
-In 2020, the period of contribution is 31 years and 6 months.
+In 2023, the period of contribution was 33 years.

-- If a person has the obligatory social insurance record because they had been on childcare leave before – the maternity social insurance period is calculated from the period of 24 months before the child reaches 2 years of age.
+• If a person has the obligatory social insurance record because they had been on childcare leave before – the maternity social insurance period is calculated from 24 months before the child reaches 2 years of age.

-Amount of benefits: The maternity benefit is 77.58 % of the compensated recipient’s wages.
-This size is calculated according to the person’s insurable income received for 12 consecutive calendar months until the calendar month preceding the month when the right to maternity benefits appeared.
+Amount of benefits: The maternity benefit is 78% of the compensated recipient’s wages.
+This size is calculated according to the person’s insurable income for 12 consecutive calendar months until the month preceding the month when the right to maternity benefits appeared.

 The benefit is paid:

-- In the case of complicated childbirth, and if more than one child was born, the benefit shall be paid for extra 14 calendar days.
+• In the case of complicated childbirth, if more than one child is born, the benefit shall be paid for an extra 14 calendar days.

-- For 56 calendar days after the childbirth, if a woman has not used the right to a pregnancy and childbirth leave, before the date of childbirth.
+• For 56 calendar days after the childbirth, if a woman has not used the right to a pregnancy and childbirth leave before the date of birth.

-- For 70 calendar days after the childbirth in the case of complicated childbirth, or if more than one child was born, and a woman has not used the right to a pregnancy and childbirth leave before the date of childbirth.
+• For 70 calendar days after childbirth in the case of a complicated delivery, or if more than one child was born, and a woman has not used the right to a pregnancy and childbirth leave before the date of childbirth.

-The paternity benefit is 77.58% of the compensated recipient’s wages.
-This size is calculated according to the personal insurable income received in 12 consecutive calendar months until the calendar month preceding the month when the right to paternity benefits appeared.
-The paternity benefit is paid for the period of 30 calendar days and can be used until the child becomes 3 months old.
+The paternity benefit is 78% of the compensated recipient’s wages.
+This size is calculated according to the personal insurable income received in 12 consecutive calendar months until the month preceding the month when the right to paternity benefits appeared.
+The paternity benefit is paid for 30 calendar days and can be used until the child is 3 months old.

 Childcare benefit: A mother or a father can be on childcare leave for 1 or 2 years.
 Depending on the term, different benefit levels apply:

-- 1 year of childcare leave (until the child reaches age 1) – 77.58% replacement wage
+• 1 year of childcare leave (until the child reaches 18 months of age) – 78% replacement wage

 Employment Insurance

-Employment insurance benefits entitle recipients to income replacement due to:
+Employment insurance benefits entitle recipients to income replacement due to the following:

-- Sickness: The employer pays a minimum benefit of 62.06% and up to 100% (discretionary) of the recipient’s average wages for the first 2 days of illness.
-62.06% of the recipient’s compensated wages shall be paid by the National Social Insurance Fund from the 3rd day of illness.
-The monthly sick pay paid by the National Social Insurance Fund cannot be smaller than 11.64% of domestic average monthly wages valid for the last quarter before the temporary working inability was determined.
+• Sickness: The employer pays a minimum benefit of 62.06% and up to 100% (discretionary) of the recipient’s average wages for the first 2 days of illness.
+The National Social Insurance Fund, from the 3rd day of illness, shall pay 62.06% of the recipient’s compensated wages.
+The monthly sick pay paid by the National Social Insurance Fund cannot be smaller than 11.64% of the domestic average monthly wages valid for the last quarter before the temporary working inability was determined.

 Supplementary Employee Benefits